kevinsea/Insight-Wiki-Stage/Specifying Result Structures.md

 Insight will assume that the `Beer` class has an ID field, and that the first column in the glasses query is the Beer ID.
 Then it will break up the glasses into lists and assign them into your Beer objects.

-To determine the ID field, Insight uses the following order of precedence:
+To determine the Parent ID field, Insight uses the following order of precedence:

-1. The field explicitly requested in the structure definition.
+1. The field(s) explicitly requested in the structure definition's id parameter.
-2. The field on the class marked with the `[RecordId]` attribute.
+2. The field(s) on the parent class marked with the `[RecordId]` attribute.
 3. A field called "ID".
 4. A field called "classID", where "class" is the short name of the class.
 5. A field ending in "ID".

+To determine a child ID field, Insight uses the following order of precedence:

+1. The field(s) explicitly requested in the structure definition's GroupBy clause.
+2. The field(s) on the child class marked with the `[ParentRecordId]` attribute.
+3. A field called "ParentID".
+4. If none of the above, assume the fields are not in the child class, and grab enough fields to match the number of fields in the Parent class's ID field.

 To determine the target list field, Insight uses the following order of precedence: